ethereum/go-ethereum/docs/_interface/Private-Network.md

 ### Initializing the Geth Database

 To create a blockchain node that uses this genesis block, first use `geth init` to import and sets the canonical genesis block for the new chain.
 This requires the path to `genesis.json` to be passed as an argument.
-It makes sense to store `genesis.json` int he top-level directory or the data directory.
+It makes sense to store `genesis.json` in the top-level directory or the data directory.
 In the following example the data directory is `data` and `genesis.json` is in the top level project directory.

 ```shell
 geth init --datadir data genesis.json